-In this article, we will point out the reasons why should not purchase an email list, no matter if it’s just a short and temporary strategy to get some businesses at an early stage of your business venture.
+In this article, we will point out the reasons why you should not purchase an email list, no matter if it’s just a short and temporary strategy to get some businesses at an early stage of your business venture.

-Purchasing email is against the CAN-SPAM Act
+Purchasing email is against the CAN-SPAM Act.

 The CAN-SPAM Act, a law that sets the rules for commercial email, establishes requirements for commercial messages, gives recipients the right to have you stop emailing them, and spells out tough penalties for violations.